-1. Appropriate monitoring is proposed and language included.
-See Appendix E for additional information on monitoring report requirements.
+1. Appropriate monitoring is proposed, and language included.

 The following language, through performance standards (specific to the project), should be included in the narrative portion of the mitigation plan:

 MONITORING

 Notification of Construction Completion

 Within 60 days of completing a mitigation project that includes restoration, creation, and/or rehabilitation, the applicant will submit a signed letter to the Corps, Policy and Technical Support Branch or email to CENAE-R@usace.army.mil, specifying the date of completion of the mitigation work and the Corps permit number.